Google Chrome Frame is to be retired early next year, Google has announced.

 The final update to Chrome Frame will come in January 2014.
 Google say this will give enough time for businesses using the plugins to transition to more modern solutions.

-Chrome Frame is still available for download.
+Chrome Frame is still available for download at the time of publishing.
 It requires Internet Explorer 6 through 9 on Windows XP SP2 through Windows 7.

 Never heard of Chrome Frame?
 Here’s Google’s introduction to the feature: